ewendel/elm-workshop/README.md

 ## Presentation slides

-The slides from the presentation are available [here](https://drive.google.com/file/d/0B3Lh4pXvCuflcnpKWHhBUzU2c0U/view?usp=sharing).
+The slides from the presentation are available [here](https://drive.google.com/open?id=0B3Lh4pXvCuflWXI3OWdtOVlldkU).

+Slides from a slightly more advanced presentation from the Booster conference are available [here](https://drive.google.com/file/d/0B3Lh4pXvCuflcnpKWHhBUzU2c0U/view?usp=sharing).

 ## Prerequisites